laro/Cilia/6 .../4 Discarded Ideas.md

     - `for String str in ["a", "b", "c"] { ... }`
         - `str` is `const String` (not `const StringView&`)
         - ~~`str` is `const String&` (not `const StringView&`)~~
-            - TODO This dosnn't actually make sense here, you can not get a (const) reference to a string, when the underlying array is in fact a `StringView[]`.
+            - TODO This doesn't actually make sense here; you cannot get a (const) reference to a string when the underlying array is in fact a `StringView[]`.
     - `for inout String str in ["a", "b", "c"] { ... }`
         - `str` is `String&`
-        - TODO This dosnn't actually make sense here, you can not get a (mutable/non-const) reference to a string, when the underlying array is in fact a `StringView[]`.
+        - TODO This doesn't actually make sense here; you cannot get a (mutable/non-const) reference to a string when the underlying array is in fact a `StringView[]`.
     - `for copy String str in ["a", "b", "c"] { ... }`
         - `str` is `String`